 - Whatever business you are in, you are required to carry a minimum level of business insurance.
 Your lawyer, or insurance agent can advise you on specific needs

-- Business Plan - you'll need to put one together; this can feel overwhelming but it's actually quite straightforward and doing one will help you better understand what you're about to embark upon.
+- You'll need to put one together; this can feel overwhelming but it's actually quite straightforward and doing one will help you better understand what you're about to embark upon.
 You may not know all of these answers upfront, but getting down on paper what you do know and what you still need to figure out will be a huge help for you, your partners and any investors.

 - Summary - begin with a visionary statement about your business and the products you will make.
 Be sure to mention where this could end up - this is the think big moment!
 When you have finished the entire document, revisit this statement - make sure everything is aligned and consistent!